AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 ## Entering the connection and user info into MBI {#finish}

 To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the MySQL credentials page open?
 If not, go to **Data > Connections** and click the Add New Data Source button, then the MySQL icon.
-Don\'t forget to toggle the Encrypted button to Yes.
+Don't forget to toggle the Encrypted button to Yes.

 Enter the following info into this page, starting with the Database Connection section:

 * **Username:** The username for the MBI MySQL user
 * **Password:** The password for the MBI MySQL user
-* **Port:** MySQL\'s port on your server (3306 by default)
+* **Port:** MySQL's port on your server (3306 by default)
 * **Host:** By default, this will be localhost.
-In general, it will be the bind-address value for your MySQL server, which by default is 127.0.0.1 (localhost), but could also be some local network address (e.g. 192.168.0.1) or your server\'s public IP address.
+In general, it will be the bind-address value for your MySQL server, which by default is 127.0.0.1 (localhost), but could also be some local network address (e.g. 192.168.0.1) or your server's public IP address.

-   The value can be found in your my.cnf file (usually located at \"/etc/my.cnf\") underneath the line that reads \"\[mysqld\]\".
+   The value can be found in your my.cnf file (usually located at "/etc/my.cnf") underneath the line that reads "\[mysqld\]".
 If the bind-address line is commented out in that file, your server is secured from outside connection attempts.

 In the SSH Connection section: